Introduction to dashboards for Power BI designers

 The visualizations you see on the dashboard are called tiles.
-You pin tiles to a dashboard from reports, and each report is based on a dataset.
-A dashboard is an introduction to the underlying reports and datasets.
-Selecting a visualization takes you to the report and dataset that it's based on.
+You pin tiles to a dashboard from reports, and each report is based on a semantic model.
+A dashboard is an introduction to the underlying reports and semantic models.
+Selecting a visualization takes you to the report and semantic model that it's based on.
 If you're new to Power BI, see Basic concepts for designers in the Power BI service.

 You can pin many kinds of tiles to dashboards:

 - Pin a tile from Excel.